tekknolagi/tekknolagi.github.com/bread.md

 or an Instant Pot set to 80F on sous vide mode.
 Set a two hour timer.

 Let sit for 15 minutes.
 Stretch and fold with wet hands.
 Let sit for 15 minutes.
 Stretch and fold with wet hands.
-Let sit for the duration of the time.
+Let sit for the rest of the duration.
 The dough should have gotten pretty big and puffy.

 Rub olive oil on internal surfaces of pan.
 Olive oil your hands.
 Delicately